ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 Start with defaults, then compare native and foveated DLSS timings in the performance panel.
 Smaller foveas reduce processing cost; higher center supersampling improves center resolution at additional cost.
 Results depend on the game and GPU.

 - **Eye tracking:** select **Runtime gaze (OpenXR / OpenVR)** only with a compatible eye-tracked headset and runtime.
 Quest 3 users should use **Fixed** with automatic alignment.
-- **DLSS-NR:** experimental and off by default.
+- **DLSS-NR (DLSS5):** experimental and off by default.
 Compatible NVIDIA runtimes must be supplied separately.
 Read the [DLSS-NR instructions](USAGE.md#experimental-dlss-nr-support) before enabling it.
 - [Full settings reference](USAGE.md) · [Eye calibration details and limitations](EYE-CALIBRATION.md)

 ## Troubleshooting